Tuesday, July 9, 2019 / by Sally Niu

 Who lives here?

 This is the place to call home for younger, Upper-Middle-Income singles and families.
 Many here live an active leisure life.
-These folk ...
+These folks ...